Painting by Belynda Wilson Thomas

 Reading glasses are a pain and they get in the way, giving a speech with reading glasses is hard.
 Of course, if we need notes it is impossible to give a speech without them.
 How many lives would be so much emptier if they didn’t have books to read?
 My mom spends a lot of time reading.

 For people who cannot read or who prefer to listen, we have audiobooks.
 I’ve listened to an audiobook gardening.
 It was Jordan Peterson’s 12 Rules for Life and it made going out to the garden a dual win.
 This year I didn’t listen to a book while I gardened and I didn’t do as much gardening.

 We need to ask ourselves have we read a good book lately.
 If not, why not?
 The other question is, are our dreams telling us something?
 Are we working out some of the questions in our lives, in our dreams?
 What if books and dreams are both trying to teach us something?

 Live as if you were to die tomorrow.
 Learn as if you were to live forever.
 Mahatma Gandhi

 Thank you for reading this post.
 I hope you enjoyed it.
 I hope you will come back and read some more.
-Have a blessed day filled with gratitude, reading, and love.
+Have a blessed day filled with gratitude, joy, and love.

 To subscribe, comment, see archives or categories of posts click on the picture and scroll to the end.
 Please subscribe, comment, and share.

-If you purchase an item through the Amazon.ca link I may receive a small percentage of the sale through the Amazon.ca affiliate program.
+If you purchase an item through the Amazon.ca link I do receive a small percentage of the sale through the Amazon.ca affiliate program.